|~1 Year Old||Female||Shepherd Mix||40 lbs|

-I recently had a skin infection that required me to be on medication and have lots of baths.
+I don’t mind getting a bath, when I first came south I had a skin infection that required me to be on medication and have lots of baths.
 So, I got lots of practise.
-I am ok in baths; I don’t like them or the water but I really love the attention I get during them!
+I don’t like them or the water but I really love the attention I get during them!
 The scratching and massaging are like heaven to me.
 I could do without the dryer I don’t like it!
 Sometimes I try to bite the air and catch it, foster mom thinks it hilarious.
 I don’t think it’s very funny and totally could live without it.

 When I first came south, I was a bit skinny, food was hard to get and I had no manners when it came to eating.
 The first-time foster mom fed me I scared her because I jumped up and knocked it right out of her hands!
 SO RUDE OF ME, she was not impressed.
 We have worked on this behaviour a lot!
-I am proud to say I now have some manners when it comes to eating, even though I still need CONSTANT reminder to take treats nice.
+I am proud to say I now have some manners when it comes to eating, even though I still need some reminder to take treats nice.
 The first thing she did was put the food in the crate.
 She would have me on the leash and would have me wait outside the crate, once I was calm, I would be allowed to eat.
 Once foster mom say the magic word OKAY, she lets me eat and doesn’t interrupt me.
 She also advocates for me and makes sure that no one else does and NEVER put your hands in a dogs bowl its rude, you wouldn’t like if I licked your plate.
 I have begun to realized that there will be more food and she is the keeper of the food.
-It’s only been a few weeks and now I go in the crate, sit and wait.
+I now I go in the crate, sit and wait.
 Foster mom puts the bowl down and I can wait a whole minute before I eat.
 I know that it doesn’t seem like a lot but, tell that to my starving belly.
 I won’t even touch it until she says OK!
-She says she’s so proud of me and how far I have come in such a small amount of time.
+She says she’s so proud of me.

 I have a couple of hidden talents I should make you aware of.
 I have impeccable hearing and smelling.
 I am always the first to alert the family if someone new is around.
 I will bark when someone is at the door.
 Way before all the other dogs here!
 I am top notch fly catcher!
 When I see or hear one of those pesky things it my life mission to eat them!
 Foster mom plays a game with me, she hides food in the back yard then she will put me on a long line and I have to find the food!
 It’s so much fun, and I rock at it.

-I love going for walks and hikes with my foster family.
-I do lack leash skills; my foster family has been working really HARD on helping me with this.
+I love being outside going for walks and hikes with my foster family.
+I doing well on my leash skills; my foster family has been working really HARD on helping me with this.
 I am doing amazing in no distraction’s settings, but still need to work in public places.
 When I see other dogs, I do react with barking and lunging for them.
 Foster mom will do a 180 degree turn the other direction to interrupt this behaviour.
+I have made some great improvements in this area, now if I walk by a dog and they are calm I remain interested in them by don’t bark or lounge if they bark or react then it’s a different story I will bark right back at them.
 Right now, in my training we are planting distractions and having them far away.
 That way foster mom is prepared for them and can show me the correct behaviour she wants.
 Things I’m excelling at in no distraction areas is, walking and following foster mom, automatic sitting, stay and come.
 When we start our training session foster mom will change directions she will go left, right, and 180 just to make sure that I am paying attention to her.
 Sometimes when I see those pesky squirrels, I will react by barking and pulling not all the time just about 50/50.
 Foster mom will do 180 change directions, till my attention is back on her.
 She then will put me into a sit to reward for staying with her.

 There are 2 big dogs in my foster home, I love them!
 I think I have a crush on the boy.
 They are both very calm and well-behaved dogs.
 Sometimes I get super excited and get zoomies and bark at them.
 They will just look at me like I’m crazy.
 We share toys, and can share treats too!
 It took me a while to feel comfortable and safe to play with them.
 We went on lots of pack walks together, to help me build confidence around them.
 When a dog first meets me, they might get the wrong impression of me because I bark and lunge but really, I’m just scared and insecure or just want to play.
 Any introductions should be slow, what I mean by that is, go for a little walk together first.
 When we do meet it should always be on a loose leash.
 You don’t want any added tension on the leash and both dogs must be calm.

 It is also very important to give me time!
-Its very important to give me time to decompress and get comfortable in my new home.
+I need time to decompress and get comfortable in my new home.
 When I first got to my foster home, I was always busy!
 It took about 3 weeks for me to get comfortable to lay down and use the dog bed.
 I always wanted to go to the crate because it’s my safe place or I would pace.
 Foster mom keeps a leash on me and in hand then she just goes about her business.
 This helps me to get out of my comfort zone and be part of the family.
 They also follow the no talk no touch rule, there are a few reasons why they do this.
 First one is a dog communicates by body language, so it’s easier for me to understand and read you without all those words getting in the way.
 Second you want me to be comfortable, right?
-Not needy and have separation anxiety?
+Not needy and start to have a demanding behaviour?
 Well too much attention will cause this.
 So, it’s very important to follow this rule.
 Keeping the leash on also helps foster mom keep an eye out for any unwanted behaviours like counter surfing or garbage diving.
 When I do go for the food a firm but calm NO does the trick.

 I love going for car rides, I just jump right in then foster mom will take the leash and hook it on the door that way she can grab leash before she opens it.
 It also controls the amount of movement I get!
 That way I don’t jump on you to get some love while we are driving.